 will not be allowed to participate during their first term at Georgia Tech, nor will students be allowed to cross enroll for more

 than two courses per term.
-Special rules apply to students participating in the GTREP and RETP programs.
+Special rules apply to students participating in the RETP programs.
 International Plan students may cross enroll or register concurrently for a language course(s) NOT offered at Georgia Tech as early as the second semester of their first year of enrollment.
 Special permission to do this will be granted to accepted IP students ONLY.
 Forms and procedures are available from the Registrar's Office.
 Any student seeking an

 exception to these eligibility requirements should contact the Office of the Registrar.